CLASSIFICATION: Administrative, Management, Professional

 - Other duties as assigned.

-Education: Bachelor’s degree required, Master’s degree preferred in education, counseling, social work, higher education administration, or closely related field.
-Tutoring experience preferred.
+Education: Bachelor’s degree required, master’s degree preferred in English, business, communication, journalism, or other related field.

 Environmental Demands: Fluctuations while moving on tile and carpeted floors in a heated and air conditioned environment.